-Fortunately, there are a number of ways borrowers can protect themselves and minimize damage when student loan interest threatens to cause their federal debt to grow out of control.
+Fortunately, there are several ways borrowers can protect themselves and minimize damage when student loan interest threatens to cause their federal debt to grow out of control.

 Understand Capitalized Interest

 The first thing borrowers with growing federal debt should understand is exactly how the federal government charges interest.
-While interest does accumulate on a daily basis, that interest isn’t immediately added to the principal balance.
-Waiting to add the interest to the principal balance is a good thing, because it means borrowers do not immediately pay interest on the interest.
+While interest does accumulate daily, that interest isn’t immediately added to the principal balance.
+Waiting to add the interest to the principal balance is a good thing because it means borrowers do not pay interest on the interest right away.

 When the interest is capitalized, it goes from being “unpaid interest” and is added into the principal balance.
 At that point, borrowers now start paying interest on the interest.
 Avoiding interest capitalization is therefore very important.
 Sometimes it cannot be avoided, such as switching repayment plans.
 Other times, it can be avoided, such as failing to submit income verification documentation on time for Income-Driven Repayment plan borrowers.[Further Reading: Avoiding Interest Capitalization]

 Revised Pay As You Earn offers a unique perk not provided by any other repayment plan.

 Under REPAYE, borrowers only have to pay 50% of the excess interest that accumulates each month.
 An example of how this works is probably the easiest way to understand it.